nepenth/knowledge-base/README.md

 ### Concurrency Models <a name="concurrency-models"></a>
-**Concurrency Models**: This category explores strategies for managing simultaneous operations in software systems, focusing on deadlock analysis and the distinction between parallelism and concurrency to optimize system performance and avoid resource contention.
+"Concurrency Models explores the analysis and comparison of processes that run in parallel or concurrently, focusing on deadlock resolution and distinguishing between parallelism and concurrency for robust system design."
+(159 characters)
 *Subcategories: Deadlock Analysis, Parallelism Vs Concurrency* *Items: 2*